Graph Defense Diffusion Model: INTRODUCTION

-In this paper, we propose the \textbf{G}raph \textbf{D}efense \textbf{D}iffusion \textbf{M}odel (GDDM) to enhance the inference phase of vanilla diffusion models, aiming to address the two aforementioned challenges.
-Supervised by different levels of graph labels (e.g., adjacency matrix and node feature), GDDM implements targeted interventions on the current formation state to maximize its fidelity to the ground truth: During the denoising process, \textbf{Graph Structure-Driven Refiner~(GSDR)} filters out the incorrect edges step-by-step while preserving plausible connections, serving as the guarantee of the basic fidelity.
-At the end of the denoising process, \textbf{Node Feature-Constrained Regularizer~(NFCR)} utilizes node features to remove residual impurities unintentionally introduced during denoising, enabling precise corrections without compromising the overall graph structure.
-The coupling of these two components provides reliable quality control throughout the entire denoising process, collaboratively ensuring graph fidelity (Challenge 1).
-We also design \textbf{Tailored Attack-specific Denoising Strategies~(TADS)} to retain non-target edges as the foundation of the denoising process, achieving localized denoising (Challenge 2).
+In this paper, we propose the \textbf{G}raph \textbf{D}efense \textbf{D}iffusion \textbf{M}odel (GDDM) to leverage the denoising power of graph diffusion models in defending against diverse adversarial attacks on graphs, aiming to address the three aforementioned challenges.
+Supervised by different levels of graph labels (e.g., adjacency matrix and node feature), GDDM implements targeted interventions on the current formation state to maximize its fidelity to the ground truth: During the denoising process, \textbf{Graph Structure-Driven Refiner (GSDR)} iteratively removes incorrect edges while preserving valid connections, ensuring basic fidelity.
+At the end of the denoising process, \textbf{Node Feature-Constrained Regularizer (NFCR)} uses node features to eliminate residual impurities, making precise corrections without altering the overall graph structure.
+The coupling of these two components provides reliable quality control throughout the entire denoising process, collaboratively ensuring graph fidelity (Challenge \#1).
+We also design \textbf{Tailored Attack-specific Denoising Strategy~(TADS)} to focus the model on denoising edges connected to target nodes, while retaining non-target edges as the foundation of the process, achieving localized denoising (Challenge \#2).
+Furthermore, GDDM uses node degree information as input to model the graph generation process, and the degree distribution of nodes often exhibits similarity across different graph datasets.
+Therefore, GDDM can effortlessly transfer from smaller datasets to larger ones for denoising without retraining (Challenge \#3).

-In the \textbf{training phase}, we simplify the GDDM by focusing on the critical elements necessary for defending against adversarial attacks, which reduces the model's complexity while retaining its effectiveness.
-Instead of learning the entire process of reconstructing the graph, we take advantage of sampling techniques to calculate intermediate steps.

-The contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Novel Graph Defense Framework:} We propose the Graph Defense Diffusion Model (GDDM), which introduces a diffusion model-based approach to effectively defend against graph adversarial attacks, addressing both graph fidelity and localized denoising challenges.
+The contributions of this work are summarized as follows: \begin{itemize} \item We propose the Graph Defense Diffusion Model (GDDM), a novel graph defense framework leveraging the natural alignment between the noise adding or denoising process of diffusion models and adversarial attack or defense to effectively defend against graph adversarial attacks.

-\item \textbf{Graph Fidelity Enhancement Components:} We introduce two key components: the Graph Structure-Driven Refiner (GSDR) and the Node Feature-Constrained Regularizer (NFCR).
-Their integration ensures high-fidelity denoised graphs through different levels of graph labels.

-\item \textbf{Tailored Denoising Strategies}: We design Tailored Attack-Specific Denoising Strategies (TADS) to remove the edges related to the target nodes from the initial adjacency matrix in targeted attack scenarios, achieving localized denoising.